Rajat0057/kanbon-board/kanban/README.md

 - Drag and drop the cards from one to another boards.

-- Search the any card in search bar and chack it is paresent or not in the cards.
+- Search the any card in search bar and check it is parsent or not in the cards.

 # Getting Started with Create React App